How to Store Honey

 Small containers (even honey pots) are a perfect companion to larger storage jars.
 It is a great way to serve smaller amounts.

-Because it can absorb moisture and odors – please don’t re-use an old pickle jar.
+Because honey can absorb moisture and odors – please don’t re-use an old pickle jar.
 Unless of course, if you want to add a bit of pickle aroma to your raw honey, that’s your call.

 Using large-mouth glass jars, is one of my favorite methods of storage for long term.
 You can spoon out as much as you need – even if it crystallizes.